calipho-sib/cellosaurus-api/html.templates/onto_intro.md

 **Links with other ontologies**

 Most of the classes and properties defined within the Cellosaurus ontology (prefix cello:) are derived from existing terms defined in general purpose or domain specific OWL ontologies.
+In this version (revision 1.0):

 * Out of 131 classes, 126 are rdfs:subClassOf+ or / and owl:equivalentClass of an external term.